Scottish Shortbread (Easy Shortbread Cookie Recipe)

 As mentioned, most Scottish Shortbread recipes only call for butter, flour, and sugar.
 However, swapping the white granulated sugar for brown sugar, and adding a splash of vanilla, and a little salt, adds extra layers of flavor that really make a big difference.

-But instead of adding salt to the recipe, I like to use salted butter, and then sprinkle the tops of the cookies with Fleur de Sel!
+But instead of adding salt plus unsalted butter to the recipe, I like to use salted butter, and then sprinkle the tops of the cookies with Fleur de Sel!

 Along with flour, brown sugar, salted butter, and vanilla, feel free to add nearly any extra goodies you like!

 - Fresh chopped herbs like rosemary or lavender

 These are just a few ideas to get you started.
 Let me know in the comments what add-ins you tried and loved!

 How to Make the Best Scottish Shortbread Recipe